globus-gladier/gladier-client-template/README.md

 The idea is to create the infrastructure based on the simple_examples and expand it into a flow with:

 * Transfer
-* Funcx
+* Compute
-* Funcx
+* Compute
 * Publish

 ### Defining the correct payload

 As you noticed above, each 1-step flow have different payloads.
 Now, all the `input` variables need to be defined at once.

-> **Best practice** the name of each variable on the payload should match the input name of the variables on the funcx functions.
+> **Best practice** the name of each variable on the payload should match the input name of the variables on the Globus Compute functions.
 Keeping then separate and well commented on the client makes debugging much faster for you and others.

 ### Using flow modifiers

 Auto creating the flow definitions is great but sometimes you may want to change variables like "Timeouts" or which endpoint will execute each function

-> **Best practice** for machines that require `queieng` we define two endpoints `funcx_endpoint_non_compute` at the head node and `funcx_endpoint_compute` at the queued nodes.
+> **Best practice** for machines that require `queieng` we can define two endpoints `compute_endpoint` as the main endpoint and a second `compute_nonqueue_endpoint` for lighter operations.
 Note that since they live in the machine, they share the same `globus_endpoint` and therefore can access the same files.
-You can use the `non_compute` endpoint for funcx functions which do not require lots of compute power.
+You can use the `nonqueue` endpoint for compute functions which do not require lots of compute power.

 ### Importing external functions

 Functions may already been created by you or others.
 You can importa a `GladierBaseTool` from a different package and include it directly into your flow.
-Gladier will take care of registering the funcx definition with your username.
+Gladier will take care of registering the Globus Compute definition with your username.

 > **Tip** [Gladier-Tools](https://www.github.com/globus-gladier/gladier-tools) already have lots of tools for posix, transfer and publish operations.
 In special, `Publish` is very useful to automatically create and ingest metadata based on your experiment.
 Lets explore it further below.